underscoreio/essential-scala/src/pages/collections/options.md

 Once we get past the initial foreignness of using for comprehensions to "iterate through" options, we find a useful control structure that frees us from excessive use of `map` and `flatMap`.

-[^option-length]: Note that `Option` doesn't actually have a `length` method -- this example is for illustrative purposes only.
+[^option-length]: Note that `Option` doesn't actually have a `length` method---this example is for illustrative purposes only.

 ### Exercises